nirav0999/Career-Advisory-System/README.md

 next question.

 <b> How many courses did you take related to Computer Networks?</b><br>
-NOTE - This has to be an integer
+NOTE - This has to be an integer <br>
 So let’s say you have taken 3 courses , type 3.
 If you have less than 2 courses, the program would straight away move onto the field for the next question.

 <b> What is your average GPA in the courses you have taken for Computer Networks? </b><br>
-NOTE - This has to be an integer
+NOTE - This has to be an integer <br>
 So let’s say you have taken 8 courses , type 8.
 If you have less than 8 , the program would straight away move onto the field for the next question.